aelsabbahy/miniswarm/README.md

 **Visualize your cluster**

-This will open a browser with a nice visualization of your docker swarm using [docker-swarm-visualizer](https://github.com/ManoMarks/docker-swarm-visualizer)
+This will open a browser with a nice visualization of your Docker Swarm using [docker-swarm-visualizer](https://github.com/ManoMarks/docker-swarm-visualizer)
 ```
 miniswarm vis
 ```